secretstartups/handbook/sales/training/SKO/SKO-planning/index.html.md

 1. Field Enablement Program Managers to meet with segment VPs and determine on what types of content (topic, format, etc.) to solicit in their Call for Content.
 1. Field Enablement Program Managers open their segment's "Call for Content" and socialize it in relevant meetings/Slack channels.
 1. Call for Content stays open for 3 weeks.
+1. Call for Content submissions for role-based breakout sessions are made via the [SKO Call for Content Submission issue template](https://gitlab.com/gitlab-com/sales-team/field-operations/enablement/-/issues/new?issuable_template=SKO-call-for-content-role-based-submission)
-1. Call for Content submissions are made via the [SKO Call for Content Submission issue template](https://gitlab.com/gitlab-com/sales-team/field-operations/enablement/-/issues/new?issuable_template=SKO-call-for-content-submission)
+1. Call for Content submissions for "Choose Your Own Adventure" breakout sessions are made via the [SKO Call for Content Submission issue template](https://gitlab.com/gitlab-com/sales-team/field-operations/enablement/-/issues/new?issuable_template=SKO-call-for-content-choose-adventure-submission)
 1. Submissions are managed on [this issue board](https://gitlab.com/gitlab-com/sales-team/field-operations/enablement/-/boards/3428335?scope=all&label_name[]=sko%20content%20submission) with the following labels for organization:
    1. Static labels: ~field enablement ~field events ~FE priority::1 ~sko ~sko content submission
    1. Scoped labels: ~sko content::triage, ~sko content::accepted, ~sko content::deferred, ~FE status::triage